An FPGA-based Trigger System with Online Track Recognition in COMET Phase-I: Trigger hardware

-The trigger decision was executed by counting the number of CDC hits in the COTTRI system without any other trigger process, such as the CTH.
-The COTTRI system successfully detected and triggered cosmic rays by applying the CDC self-trigger, as shown in Fig.~\ref{fig:cdc-cosmic-ray-event}.
+The trigger decision was made by counting the number of CDC hits in the COTTRI system without any other trigger signal, such as the CTH.
+The COTTRI system successfully detected and triggered cosmic rays by applying the CDC self-trigger, as shown in \figurename~\ref{fig:cdc-cosmic-ray-event}.